moody/Waffle/README.md

 root:Clear()
 ```

-**Removing a child.** `RemoveChild(child)` detaches a child from the tree entirely, not just excluding it from layout the way `Hide()` does, returning whether it was actually found and removed. `Clear()` removes every child at once.
+**Removing a child.** `RemoveChild(child)` detaches a child from the tree entirely, not excluding it from layout the way `Hide()` does, returning whether it was actually found and removed. `Clear()` removes every child at once.
 Neither touches the removed child's own frame, only Waffle's own tracking of it.

 ```lua
 local sidebarLeaf = root:AddChild({ frame = sidebar, size = 100 })